‘At A Glance (Details Below)’ Emergency Care

 - Cat Scratch Fever

 What Is FIV?

 Did you know cats have their own AIDS virus?
-Feline Immunodeficiency Virus is an important infection of cats in Australia (in fact, we have the second highest reported prevalence in the developed world).
+Feline Immunodeficiency Virus is an important infection of cats in Australia.
 Here in Adelaide, we demonstrated an infection rate of 10% in our own patients.